-You can now get food flasks that will keep food warm for hours.
-Ideal for days when your children have after-school activities or study.
+You can get food flasks that will keep food warm for hours, which is ideal for days when your children have after-school activities or study.
 The secret is to heat the items more than normal, to ensure they stay hot until lunchtime.

 #60.
 My Dad’s Homemade Vegetable Soup

 My Dad makes the best soup ever and I have added his recipe on our Proven Family Dinners Your Picky Eater Will Love post.